MUGOLOZI/MUGOLOZI.github.io/_pages/about.md

 ### About the site

-In this site you'll find a recollection of thoughts and opinions based on my experience regarding subjects and issues that are of interest to is all in the mobile app industry, subjects such as design, development, or innovation among other mobile culture for businesses, companies and organisations.
+In this site you'll find a recollection of thoughts and opinions based on my experience regarding subjects and issues that are of interest to is all in the application of mathematics in solving real life problems.

 In case you were wondering, this site is: